 Two parts to this both interconnected.
 The first part is the challenge of the context.
 What are the specific challenges of reaching our urban contexts with the Gospel.
 What are the challenges that people living in urban Britain face, why agree these places seen as hard places to reach?
 This will come down to idolatry – what are the idols in urban cultures and why do they have such a hold?

 The second part is the challenge of the church – the charge that we prefer our leafy suburbs, why is it hard to get urban mission on the agenda.
 This may well also be about idols too?
-The idols of middle class church.
+This includes asking “What are the idols of middle class church and how do they affection urban mission?

 - Urban Theology what it is and what it is not.